GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/vision.md

 ### Sample

-Samples are provided to show example usages of Spring Cloud GCP with Google Cloud Vision.
+Samples are provided to show example usages of Spring Framework on Google Cloud with Google Cloud Vision.

   - The [Image Labeling